PimmyTrousers/malpedia_cli/README.md

 - [X] get yara rule by family
 - [X] get the malpedia version
 - [X] get all hashes for a family
+- [X] download all samples from a family
 ## Images
 ![Ursnif output](images/Screen&#32;Shot&#32;2019-08-25&#32;at&#32;11.42.33&#32;AM.png)